infosupport/rust-workshop/docs/introduction/01-why-should-you-learn-rust.md

 good tutorials you can be on your way quite quickly.
 We recommend skipping over the more advanced parts to speed up your journey.
 You're not going to need them in most cases.

-Once you get the hang of the syntax you'll find that Rust is quite productive because of the many great libraries that you can use.
-In the rest of the tutorial we'll point out a few interesting ones that we think are useful in many applications.
+Once you get the hang of the syntax, you'll find that Rust is quite productive because of the many great libraries you can use.
+In the rest of the tutorial, we'll point out a few interesting ones that we think are useful for many applications.

 ## What's included in the box?